jaheikki/cucumber-selenide-allure/README.md

 # Cucumber & Selenide & Allure demo

+NEW 21.8.2018: Upgraded to Cucumber Java release 2 and TestNG (previously jUnit)!
+Note: Could not upgrade yet to Cucumber Java release 3 since it has changes that are not backward compatible.

 This is fully working example how run Web UI tests easily with Java with Selenide library (http://selenide.org/).
 In this example the demo application (copy from https://github.com/tieto-devops-demos) is set up by docker and docker-compose.
-The tests will be run by CucumberJVM framework to be able to use Gherkin (BDD) style as testcase descriptions (https://cucumber.io/docs/reference/jvm).
-And as cherry on top of a cake we use here Allure2 framework for producing world class test report (https://github.com/allure-framework/allure2).
+The tests will be run by Cucumber Java framework to be able to use Gherkin (BDD) style as testcase descriptions (see https://docs.cucumber.io/bdd/overview and https://cucumber.io/blog/2017/08/29/announcing-cucumber-jvm-2-0-0 and ).
+And as cherry on top of a cake we use here Allure2 framework for producing world class test report (see https://github.com/allure-framework/allure2 and https://github.com/allure-framework/allure-java).

-(Notice that 'allure-cucumber-jvm' Maven dependency brings the CucumberJVM dependencies included, see pom.xml).
+(Notice that 'allure-cucumber2-jvm' Maven dependency brings the Cucumber Java dependencies included, see pom.xml).